 Failing Forward: My journey back up

 If you have ever failed before… Or ever been limited in life at any time, this might just turn out to be a good read for you.
-I am on the conviction that success/growth in life is highly customized and our circumstances/specific events/opportunities are mostly typified for us (alone).
+I am of the conviction that success/growth in life is highly customised and our circumstances/specific events/opportunities are mostly typified for us (alone).
 I came to this conclusion last night, as a result of a rather dramatic event of the yesterday.

 It was the 42nd Convocation Ceremony of the Obafemi Awolowo University and I was being conferred a Post-graduate Diploma In Business Management Studies.
-What was dramatic about it was this: there were over 20 individuals graduating from the course, and when it was time for graduants of the course to stand up for the conferment of the degrees by the Chancellor of the University…. no one stood up.
+What was dramatic about it was this: there were over 20 individuals graduating from the course, and when it was time for graduands of the course to stand up for the conferment of the degrees by the Chancellor of the University…. no one stood up.
 No one but me.
 As I rose, at first I felt this huge wave of shame, then I stood up straight and thought to myself: “Well dammnit, I worked for this degree, I am here, I may jolly well get on with the program!”
 In a few seconds the quiet Amphitheatre erupted into a rapturous applause, cameras were turned on me, photographers clicking away, parents cheering from the back row… and boy!
 I smiled, soaked in the moment and attention, listened to the personal conferment from the Chancellor, took my bow and sat down.

 For you to fully understand what that moment meant to me, I am happy to share my journey, starting way back from 2009.